Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels add more book](img/barcode-labels-add-more-book.png)

 * If you click on the `Add Multiple Books` option, you can add multiple books to the Barcode Queue by their accession number.
+Please enter accession number separated by comma.

     ![Barcode Labels add multiple books](img/barcode-labels-add-multiple-books.png)